PAGalaxyLab/vxhunter/docs/How_to_use_vxhunter_firmware_tools_in_radare2.md

 [INFO    ][vxhunter_r2_py3.find_symbol_table] symbol table end offset: 0x3293b0
 ```

-VxHunter will analyze Vxworks image load address and symbols, if succeed you will get some output like this:
+VxHunter will analyze VxWorks image load address and symbols, if succeed you will get some output like this:

 ```
 ###### Start analyze firmware ######